ivangfr/springboot-keycloak-openldap/README.md

 Ivan Franchin > username: ifranchin, password: 123
 ```

-There are two ways to import those users: by running a script; or by using `phpldapadmin`
+There are two ways to import those users: running a script or using `phpldapadmin` website

-### Import users running a script
+### Running a script

-In `springboot-keycloak-openldap` root folder run
+In a terminal and inside `springboot-keycloak-openldap` root folder run
 ```
 ./import-openldap-users.sh
 ```

-### Import users using phpldapadmin
+### Using phpldapadmin website

 ![openldap](images/openldap.png)